Dr. Alex Stone, DPT, CSCS

 This method incorporates both negative pressure and movements.
 It can take different forms.

-For example, you can use rubber cuppers that create weak suction, allowing you to glide the cup over the skin (usually, the skin is oiled).
+For example, you can use rubber cuppers that create weak suction, allowing you to glide the cup over the skin (which is usually oiled).

 You can also get smart cupped using more advanced therapy cuppers that dynamically change pressure.
 The Achedaway Cupper utilizes this technique.